helios-network/hyperion/docs/ARCHITECTURE.md

    * `findLatestValsetOnEth` - Searches Ethereum events to find most recent valset
    * `shouldRelayValset` - Checks nonce and time offset conditions for valset relay
    * `shouldRelayBatch` - Checks nonce and time offset conditions for batch relay
-   * `checkIfValsetsDiffer` - Validates consistency between Injective and Ethereum validator sets
+   * `checkIfValsetsDiffer` - Validates consistency between Helios and Ethereum validator sets

 6. Batching process that runs in parallel with relayer:
    * See [Batch Creator Process](#batch-creator-process) for more details.

 ## Orchestrator's Validator Mode

-This mode is specifically designed to run alongside a validator Injective node, as opposed to the more limited relayer mode which only runs the batch creator and relayer processes.
+This mode is specifically designed to run alongside a validator Helios node, as opposed to the more limited relayer mode which only runs the batch creator and relayer processes.

 Runs 4 key parallel processes for orchestrating the Peggy bridge: